ibm-cloud-docs/databases-for-mysql/howto-horizontal-scaling.md

 ![The Scale Resources Pane in _Resources_](images/settings-scaling.png)

 {{site.data.keyword.databases-for-mysql}} deployments have two data members in a cluster, and resources are allocated to both members equally.
-For example, the minimum storage of a PostgreSQL deployment is 10240 MB, which equates to an initial size of 5120 MB per member.
-The minimum RAM for a PostgreSQL deployment is 2048 MB, which equates to an initial allocation of 1028 MB per member.
+For example, the minimum storage of a MySQL deployment is 10240 MB, which equates to an initial size of 5120 MB per member.
+The minimum RAM for a MySQL deployment is 2048 MB, which equates to an initial allocation of 1028 MB per member.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}